Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 [PuTTY Download](https://www.putty.org/)

+Any Questions when working through this?
+Email me: jlsevigny1@wildcats.unh.edu

 ### General Notes:
-**For each program that we run there are links to the manuals**.
+**For each program that we run in this tutorial I have provided a link to the manual**.
 These manuals provide a thorough explanation of what exactly we are doing.
-It is important to at least skim through these to examine the options and what it does.
-It is also a good idea to check out the publication which is usually associated with a new program.
-The commands we run are usually general and mostly rely on default settings, this works great for most genomes but the options may need to be tweaked depending on your genome.
+Before running the program it is a good idea to skim through these, examine the options, and see what it does.
+It is also a good idea to check out the publication associated with the program.
+Please note that the commands we runare general and usually execuated with default settings.
+This works great for most genomes but the options may need to be tweaked depending on your genome.
 Before you run any command it is also a great idea to look at the programs help menu.
 This can usually be done with the name of the program followed by '-h' or '-help' or '--help'. i.e. 'spades -h'.
 Also ... never forget about google for quick answers to any confusion.

-Also note that this tutorial assumes a general understanding of the BASH environment. **You should be familiar with moving around the directories and understand how to manipulate files**.
+This tutorial assumes a general understanding of the BASH environment. **You should be familiar with moving around the directories and understand how to manipulate files**.

-Throughout the tutorial the commands you will type are formatted into the grey text boxes and can be copied and pasted.
-The '#' symbol indicates a comment and BASH knows to ignore these lines.
+Throughout this tutorial the commands you will type are formatted into the grey text boxes (don't do it when learning but they can be faithfully copied and pasted).
+The '#' symbol indicates a comment, BASH knows to ignore these lines.

 **Remember to tab complete!** There is a reason the tab is my favorite key.
 It prevents spelling errors and allows you to work 10X faster (I timed it).
-Remember if a filename isn't auto-completing you can hit tab twice to see your file options while you continue typing your command.
-If the file still doesn't auto-complete it means you either have a spelling mistake or are in a different directory than you originally thought.
+Remember if a filename isn't auto-completing you can hit tab twice to see your files while you continue typing your command.
+If a file doesn't auto-complete it means you either have a spelling mistake, are in a different directory than you originally thought, or that it doesn't exist.

 ## Starting Data:
 Your starting data is in a directory called "Sample_X" (where X donates your sample name).
-I placed a different Sample directory into each of your directories, each represents a unique and novel microbe that has not been seen before (except by me).
+I placed a different Sample directory into each of your home directories, each represents the genome of a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
 Looking in this directory you should see two files per sample, the forward and reverse reads.
 These files are in **FASTQ** format (see below).

-* Get your bearing on the server - it's hard to know where your going if you don't know where you are.
+* Get your bearing on the server.

+It's hard to know where your going if you don't know where you are.
+When I am working on the server I constantly type 'ls' and 'pwd' to make sure I am where I think I am.
+You should too!

 ```bash
 # print your current working directory.
 If you just logged in you should be in your home directory (/home/group/username/)
 pwd